sagemathinc/cocalc-doc/source/billing.rst

 License does not work
 ---------------------------------------

 After you buy a license, the first thing you need to do is go to settings in your project and :ref:`apply the license to your project <project-add-license>`.
 Do this for each project that you would like to be upgraded.
-Exception: if you are managing a course with CoCalc, you :ref:`upgrade student projects <site-license-course-setup>` within the .course file, and not in project settings.
+Exception: if you are managing a course with CoCalc, you :ref:`upgrade student projects <install-course-license>` within the .course file, and not in project settings.

 At any time, you can visit https://cocalc.com/settings/licenses to see how all of your licenses are allocated across your projects.